libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Version .043 of Aetherius Personal Assistant/Companion by LibraryofCelsus.com

 **What is Aetherius?**  Aetherius is an Ai LLM Retrieval Framework focused on bringing realistic long-term memory and thought formation to a customizable chatbot/companion.
 I am repulsed by the rampant personal consumer data that is sent to companies without thought, the ability to be manipulated increases evermore with the advent of personalized Ai companions.
 My goal is to create a local Ai Companion in which you actually have control over and own.
 One that cannot be changed by an external force to subtly manipulate.
+Aetherius's current modules include a websearch/scrape and a file processing chatbot.

 With the Qdrant Version, Aetherius can now be ran locally and offline maintaining 100% privacy!